• Home /

 Key Takeaway

-Key Differences Between Outsourcing and in-House Customer Support
+Key Differences Between Outsourcing and In-House Customer Support

 Here's the short version: in-house customer support is handled by employees you hire and manage directly.
 A BPO (Business Process Outsourcing Provider) handles outsourced customer service under an SLA.
 An SLA is a Service Level Agreement that defines performance standards, response times, and quality benchmarks your provider must meet.

 The trade-off?
 In-house gives you brand alignment but costs more and scales slower.
-Outsourcing to a right provider can also guarantee alignment with your tone, costs less, moves faster, and flexes with demand — but you lose some control.
+Outsourcing to a right provider can also guarantee alignment with your tone, costs less, moves faster, and flexes with demand, but you lose some control.

 Here's a deeper comparison: